 Rogan claimed that the only thing stopping Johnson from "universally" being considered the best of all time is Jones.

 "The only thing that keeps him from being thought of as universally the greatest of all time is Jon Jones," he said.

 "Jon Jones has been able to beat better guys.
 Jon Jones fights a better calibre of competition because the 205-pound weight class, at least at one point in time, had a deeper talent pool."

-UFC president Dana White said last month that there is "no debate" over who the MMA GOAT is after naming Jones as his pick.
+UFC president Dana White has previously said that there is "no debate" over who the MMA GOAT is after naming Jones as his pick.